-The 2021 changes to the Conduct and Client Care Rules mean that the designated lawyer for each law practice needs to complete an annual compliance certification by 1 July 2022.
+Under the Conduct and Client Care Rules, the designated lawyer for each law practice needs to complete an annual compliance certification.
 Designated lawyers are required to complete the certification as part of the annual practising certificate renewals process.
+The certification due date is 1 July each year.

-Under the rules a law practice includes individual lawyers practising on their own account or an entity that provides regulated services to the public (such as a law firm operated by a partnership of lawyers or an incorporated law firm).
-Sole practitioners and barristers sole are automatically the designated lawyer for their law practice.
+Under the rules a law practice includes individual lawyers practising on their own account or a law firm operated by a partnership of lawyers or an incorporated law firm or an incorporated barristers practice.
+Sole practitioners and barristers sole are automatically the designated lawyer for their law practice and will need to make the certification.
 Those in incorporated law firms and partnerships should have already notified the Law Society’s registry team who their designated lawyer will be.

-The steps taken to prepare for certification will vary depending on whether you are a sole barrister, a partner in a small law firm, or the partner of a large, multiple office location, firm.
-This article contains the issues you will be asked about for the annual certification process and some suggested steps you may wish to take as the designated lawyer to ensure reasonable grounds to certify compliance, as required by rule 2.5.
+The steps taken to prepare for certification will vary depending on whether you are a sole practitioner or barrister sole, a partner in a small law firm, or the partner of a large, multiple office location, firm.
+This article refers to the questions you will be asked for the purposes of the annual certification process.
+Under rule 2.5 "A lawyer must not certify the truth of any matter to any person unless he or she believes on reasonable grounds that the matter certified is true after having taken appropriate steps to ensure the accuracy of the certification”.
+This guidance includes some suggested steps you may wish to take as the designated lawyer to ensure reasonable grounds to certify compliance, as required by rule 2.5.

-A law practice’s mandatory reporting obligations concern the law practice’s designated lawyer reporting obligations under rule 11.4 and 11.4.1.
-As the designated lawyer, you are certifying that you, and the other lawyers in your practice have completed the required reports.
+A law practice’s mandatory reporting obligations concern the designated lawyer reporting obligations under rule 11.4 and 11.4.1.
+As the designated lawyer, you are certifying on behalf of the law practice, that the required reports have been completed.

 Steps: